libdebug/libdebug/docs/source/handle_syscalls.rst

 --------
 When handling a syscall, the user can provide up to two callback functions that will be called whenever the handled syscall is executed.
 One that is called before executing the syscall (`on_enter`), the other is called after executing the syscall (`on_exit`).

 Please note that it is not necessary to specify both `on_enter` and `on_exit` callbacks.
 It is sufficient to specify only one of them.

+Just like with breakpoints, the callback function is **asynchronous**, meaning that the execution will resume automatically after the callback is executed.

 The callback function must have the following signature:

 .. code-block:: python